CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 Your SPF record should hold a list of all the IP addresses from servers that send your email.
 Thus, if you send *all* your email through SMTPeter, you only have to include SMTPeter's IP addresses.
 But if you also use other servers to send email, you have to include these other addresses too.
 If you use SMTPeter exclusively to send out email, you can use the following SPF record:

 ````
 v=spf1 include:smtpeter.com ?all
 ````

-This is an SPF record that basically says: all of the SMTPeter IP addresses may send email out of my name.
-If you use other servers too, then you should make sure that the "include:smtpeter.com" is listed besides the other IP addresses.
+This is an SPF record that basically says: "all SMTPeter IP addresses can be used to send email out of my name."
+If you use other servers too, then your SPF has to be a little longer, but it should at least contain the "include:smtpeter.com" part, so that your mails can flow through SMTPeter.

 ## Using the dashboard